Can the Taliban govern Afghanistan? | DW | 08.09.2021

 The European Union on Wednesday said that the Taliban-appointed caretaker government "does not look like the inclusive and representative formation in terms of the rich ethnic and religious diversity of Afghanistan we hoped to see and that the Taliban were promising over the past weeks."

-The 27-nation bloc says the formation of an "inclusive and representative" transitional government is vital for its engagement with the Taliban.
+The 27-nation bloc said the formation of an "inclusive and representative" transitional government is vital for its engagement with the Taliban.

 The Taliban also reportedly disbanded the Ministry for Women's Affairs, days after violently clamping down on women-led protests against curbs to their freedoms under Taliban rule.